What is Infection Prevention?

 Liquid chemical sterilization is a low temperature processing option suitable for immersible, reusable heat-sensitive critical and semi-critical medical devices.
 Liquid chemical sterilization is validated to kill all microbial life including bacterial endospores, thus providing a higher level of reprocessing assurance for complex flexible endoscopes when compared to HLD.

 Sterilization is a process that renders a surface or product free from viable organisms, including bacterial spores.
 After medical devices have been cleaned/disinfected, they are transferred to the Clean Area (Assembly & Packaging) for further inspection prior to packaging for sterilization.
 If any bioburden is found on the instruments or devices, they are returned to the decontamination area for recleaning.
-Proper cleaning prevents infection and spread of disease, because if a device is not clean it cannot be sterilized.
+Proper cleaning helps prevent infection and spread of disease, because if a device is not clean it cannot be sterilized.

-The most common sterilization methods are steam sterilization in an autoclave, or low temperature sterilization for heat sensitive devices with hydrogen peroxide.
+The most common sterilization methods are steam sterilization in an autoclave, or low temperature sterilization for heat sensitive devices with gaseous hydrogen peroxide.
 To ensure items are sterilized properly, the SPD Professional operating the equipment must be educated, trained and able to demonstrate competency to operate any equipment prior to usage.

 Infection Prevention & Control Guidelines